 In this type of situation, keep your calm and deal with it in two simple steps.

-When Avast can’t delete a virus, you have to use Microsoft Safety Scanner to detect and delete a virus.
-It is the only way you can delete a virus when any of your antiviruses fails.
+There are 2 simple solutions to apply when Avast won’t remove a virus.
+One is using Avast’s boot-time scanning with full potential.
+And the other way is unhiding folders and using Microsoft Safety Scanner to detect and delete a virus.
+It is the traditional way you can delete a virus when any of your antivirus fails.

-So let’s look into the steps to execute the process.
+Here, look into the following steps to execute the process –

 Step 1: Unhide Hidden Folders

 As some virus cloaks and hides in the hidden folders, you have to unhide all the hidden folders.

 You can do this by going to the File and Folder options and removing the hide folder option.
 And then proceed to the next step.